Undergraduate Real Estate Concentration

 The real estate world is complex with so many interconnected and moving pieces that it’s tough for those without training to grasp the scope of issues in this profession.
 This concentration is designed to expose students to industry specific knowledge and provide them the skills to understand issues of value and market dynamics – information that will help them regardless of their current field of study or ultimate career goal.

 An understanding of real estate is important to those heading for careers in finance banking, construction, transportation, investments or retail.
-Whether you are pursuing a career in real estate or simply looking for an interesting elective, we have courses within the real estate programs that are designed to meet your needs and help you understand this dynamic environment.
+Whether you are pursuing a career in real estate or simply looking for an interesting elective, we have real estate courses that are designed to meet your needs and help you understand this dynamic environment.

 - REAL 3305 Real Estate Principles